 Yerba Mate is truly a remarkable herbal beverage which ranks exceptionally high in nutritional content among brewed or steeped drink products.
 Yerba mate (pronounced "Mah-Tay") is a species of holly (family Aquifoliaceae) native to subtropical South America in northeastern Argentina, Bolivia, Uruguay, Paraguay and southern Brazil.
 Our organic yerba mate is shaded grown and has not been roasted or treated.

 In addition to polyphenols, Yerba Mate leaves contain saponins (In fact, one recent study yielded 3 new saponins in the Yerba Mate leaf!)
-Saponins are phytochemicals that have been found to specifically stimulate the immune system and aid the body in protecting against disease.
+Saponins are phytochemicals that have been found to specifically nourish the immune system and support the body's ability to protect against disease.
 They may also support the bodies ability to have a healthy inflammation response.

 Mate contains three xanthines: caffeine, theobromine and theophylline, the main xanthine being caffeine.
 Caffeine content varies between 0.7% and 1.7% of dry weight (compared with 0.3-0.9% for tea leaves, 2.5-7.5% in guarana, and up to 3.2% for ground coffee); theobromine content varies from 0.3-0.9%; theophylline is present in small quantities, or can be completely absent.
 A substance previously called "mateine" is a synonym for caffeine (like theine and guaranine).

 In 2005, researchers at the University of Illinois studied 25 different types of mate.
-They found the tea to contain "higher levels of antioxidants than green tea"... and, based on cell studies, "may help prevent oral cancer."
-Other studies have shown yerba mate to possess up to 90% more metabolism-boosting nutrients than green tea!
+They found the tea to contain "higher levels of antioxidants than green tea"...
+Other studies have shown yerba mate to possess up to 90% more metabolism nourishing nutrients than green tea!

 According to Dr. Mowrey, Director of Mountainwest Institute of Herbal Sciences, one group of investigators from the Pasteur Institute and the Paris Scientific Society concluded that Yerba Mate contains "practically all of the vitamins necessary to sustain life."
 They focused especially on Pantothenic Acid, remarking that it is "rare to find a plant with so much of this significant and vital nutrient...
 It is indeed difficult to find a plant in any area of the world equal to Mate in nutritional value."

-Some of the possible health benefits of our Organic Yerba Mate Tea:
+Some of the possible traditional uses of Organic Yerba Mate Tea: